-Our capital expenditures were \$5.7 during the six months ended July 31, 2021, compared to \$8.5 in the six months ended July 31, 2020.
-We expect to incur a total between \$14.0 to \$16.0 in capital expenditures for the year ending January 31, 2022, based on current industry conditions.
+Our capital expenditures were \$7.5 during the nine months ended October 31, 2021, compared to \$11.1 in the nine months ended October 31, 2020.
+We expect to incur a total between \$9.0 to \$11.0 in capital expenditures for the year ending December 31, 2021, based on current industry conditions.
+This is more than a 30% reduction from the previous range of \$14.0 to \$16.0, partially driven by the change in year-end.
 The nature of our capital expenditures is comprised of a base level of investment required to support our current operations and amounts related to growth and Company initiatives.
-Capital expenditures for growth and Company initiatives are discretionary.
+Capital expenditures for growth and

+Company initiatives are discretionary.
 We continually evaluate our capital expenditures, and the amount we ultimately spend will depend on a number of factors, including expected industry activity levels and Company initiatives.
 We expect to fund future capital expenditures from cash on hand, the ABL Facility availability, Equity Distribution Agreement (defined below) and cash flow from operations.
-We have funds available of \$17.8, net of \$10.0 FCCR holdback, as of July 31, 2021, from our \$100.0 ABL Facility (under which the amount of availability depends in part on a borrowing base tied to the aggregate amount of our accounts receivable and inventory satisfying specified criteria and our compliance with a minimum fixed charge coverage ratio).
+We have total funds available of \$40.0 and net funds available of \$30.0, after \$10.0 FCCR holdback, as of October 31, 2021, from our \$100.0 ABL Facility (under which the amount of availability depends in part on a borrowing base tied to the aggregate amount of our accounts receivable and inventory satisfying specified criteria and our compliance with a minimum fixed charge coverage ratio).

 Our ability to satisfy our liquidity requirements depends on our future operating performance, which is affected by prevailing economic and political conditions, the level of drilling, completion, production and intervention services activity for North American onshore oil and natural gas resources, the continuation of the COVID-19 pandemic, and financial and business and other factors, many of which are beyond our control.
-We believe based on our current forecasts, our cash on hand, the ABL Facility availability, the Equity Distribution

-Agreement (defined below), together with our cash flows, will provide us with the ability to fund our operations and make planned capital expenditures for at least the next 12 months.
+We believe based on our current forecasts, our cash on hand, the ABL Facility availability, the Equity Distribution Agreement (defined below), together with our cash flows, will provide us with the ability to fund our operations, meet our debt service obligations, and make planned capital expenditures for at least the next 12 months.
+However, we can make no assurances regarding our ability to achieve our forecasts, which are materially dependent on our financial performance and demand for our services.

-The Company also continues to assess various sources and options including public and private financings to bolster its liquidity and believes that, given current market conditions, it has opportunities to do so.
+The Company also continues to assess various sources and options including public and private financings to bolster its liquidity and believes that, given current market conditions, it has opportunities to do so, however, there are no guarantees regarding these future financings.